Hecate2/how-to-debug-neo/README.md

 #### Install RpcServer plugin

 Just execute `install RpcServer` in `neo-cli`.
 But remember that the installed dlls cannot be debugged!
-You can replace all the RpcServer.dll with those compiled in debugging mode from the project RpcServer in `neo-modules`.
+You can replace all the RpcServer.dll with those compiled in debugging mode from the project RpcServer in `neo-modules`(Move "RpcServer" and "RpcServer.dll" from /neo-cli/bin/Debug/net6.0/ to /RpcServer/bin/Debug/net6.0/, change contents in /RpcServer/bin/Debug/net6.0/RpcServer/config.json  in accordance to contents in /neo-cli/config.json).

 Execute `start RpcServer` after RpcServer with debuggable dlls and correct configs, or just restart neo-cli.